lukasz-wiecaszek/ramindex/README.md

   01840000-01b7ffff : Kernel data
 ```

-I dump such amount so that those two areas (kernel code and kernel data) are covered.
+Therefore I dump such amount so that those two areas (kernel code and kernel data) are covered.
-I do it by using `dd`.
+I do so by using `dd`.

     $ sudo dd if=/dev/mem of=mem.dump bs=64K count=440

-Then I use `ramindex` utility, to dump all the instruction cache.
+Then I use `ramindex` utility, to grab the whole content of the L1 instruction cache.

-Let's see some output from 'ramindex', and check whether it corresponds to actual memory content.
+    $ sudo ramindex -l1 -t1

+Now I have to compare output from `dd` and from `ramindex -l1 -t1`.
+The listing below presents several L1 instruction cache lines as output by `ramindex` utility.

 ```
 SET:0000 WAY:00 V:1 D:0 NS:1 TAG:000000f00000 DATA[0:63] 61feff34 49010094 f1ffff17 1f2003d5 08277412 e5ffffff e9031eaa 1f2003d5 3f2303d5 fd7bbea9 fd030091 f30b00f9 33423bd5 df4303d5 024138d5 410840b9